gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins/README.md

 When the temperature sensor is read on the Azure Sphere it is compared to the desired temperature.

-* If the temperature is greater than the desired temperature the blinking LED will turn blue to indicate the cooler needs be turned on.
+* If the temperature is greater than the desired temperature the RGB LED will turn blue to indicate the cooler needs be turned on.
-* If the temperature is less than the desired temperature then the blinking LED will turn red to indicate the heater needs to be turned on.
+* If the temperature is less than the desired temperature then the RGB LED will turn red to indicate the heater needs to be turned on.
-* If the temperature is the same as the desired temperature then the blinking LED turns green to indicate no action required.
+* If the temperature is the same as the desired temperature then the RGB LED turns green to indicate no action required.

 > The AVNET Azure Sphere Starter Kit has a built-in temperature sensor.
 For other boards, a random temperature 25 +/- 5 degrees celsius is generated.